Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Conclusions

 \section{Conclusions}

-We developed an erasure coding library that can be used to solve the tradeoff between computation complexity, coding overhead and repair bandwidth.
-Founsure can be thought as the base software on which we can put lots of different features that will make it more application-centric and configurable for future generation reliable system requirements.
+In this work, we have developed and presented an erasure coding library that can be used to operate on various points of the trade-off between computational complexity, coding overhead, and repair bandwidth.
+For example, through the right selection of coding parameters, the Founsure library can be used to save storage space and minimize the data storage overhead.
+On the other hand, by allowing some overhead again through tweaking parameters, Founsure can reduce the data repair bandwidth.
+Unlike previous software packages, such freedom of parameter selections makes Founsure library more application-centric and configurable for future generation reliable system design.